JJ Giltinan International Trophy: International competition starts to rise - 1970s

 New Zealand came back strongly at Auckland in 1974 when Terry McDell's Travelodge New Zealand dominated the series with four wins from the five races.
 Unfortunately for the kiwis it was their last Giltinan Championship victory to date.

 Travelodge New Zealands wins were dramatic as she totally dominated the strong fleet with winning margins from 1m 45s to 5m 2s.
 The crew conceded starts to their rivals in most heats but were so much faster they soon worked their way to the lead with precision sailing.

 Dave Porter (KB) was the only Australian to threaten the New Zealand contingent, finishing second overall with a last race win and three second-place results, but never had any chance of beating Travelodge New Zealand.

 An unfortunate sidelight to this contest was the news that Roger Welsh, who had shown such ability during previous challenges, was suffering from an incurable disease and was near death as this regatta was being sailed.

 After being runner-up in the previous two Giltinan Championship contests, Dave Porter finally won the title when he successfully steered KB to victory in the 1975 series on the Brisbane River.

-The sail handling by Porter and his crew, particularly on the long tacking downwind runs, was the winning factor and thrilled the large spectator following on the water and river banks.
+The sail, handling by Porter and his crew, particularly on the long tacking downwind runs, was the winning factor.

 A capsize in race one saw KB finish only seventh but from that point there was never a doubt about her victory as she recorded four consecutive race wins for a perfect score - after discarding the race one result.

 This 1975 regatta is also remembered as the first to attract an entry from the UK when British pioneer Alf Reynolds skippered a chartered skiff.
 There was a real family influence about the 1976 winner Miles Furniture.
 Stephen Kulmar was the skipper, his brother Paul Kulmar and brother-in-law Paul Ziems were the crew, and father Les Kulmar was involved (with the others) in the skiff's design and construction.

 The Sydney Harbour regatta was sailed in light winds on most race days.
 Defending champion Dave Porter started impressively in KB with a 2m win over Miles Furniture in race one.

 Though not noted for her ability in very light winds, Miles Furniture fought back with two wins in the next three races and went into the final race needing to finish no worse than one placing behind KB to take the championship.

 A big crowd was attracted to the harbour for this final race and they weren't disappointed.
 Miles Furniture and KB had a great battle throughout but it was ultimately David Griffiths' Ansett Airlines which narrowly took race honours ahead of Miles Furniture.
 For the third time, Dave Porter had to be content with being runner up in the Giltinan.